If you want to sell more than your competitors you need to focus more on the WHO than the what or the when

 After you receive a number of survey responses, you will find that the people who respond will have common characteristics.

-They might be a certain gender, a certain age group and social political leaning etc, and you will start to build up a picture of the ideal prospect by working on averages from your survey responses.
+They might be a certain gender, a certain age group and have a similar social or political leaning , and you will start to build up a picture of the ideal prospect by working on averages from your survey responses.

 Then…